barryclark/jekyll-now/_posts/2016-11-11-neural-networks-are-easy-and-you-can-too.md

 Calculating Y looks like this:
 [figure]

 But how do we find w1 and w2?
-This is a little trickier.
-How much does having an extra bathroom change
+This is a little trickier than when we only had to worry about one weight value.
+How much does having an extra bathroom change how we predict the value of a home?

 <script type="text/javascript" src="/js/simple_nn.js"></script>